rweigel/phys513/hw.md

 4. show that Gauss's law $\oint \mathbf{E}\bfcdot d\mathbf{a}=\sigma/\epsilon_o$ is satisfied for the Gaussian cylinder shown on the diagram ($\sigma$ in this equation is all charges: bound and free); and
 5. show that Gauss's law for dielectrics, $\oint \mathbf{D}\bfcdot d\mathbf{a}=\sigma_{\text {free}}$ is satisfied for the Gaussian cylinder shown on the diagram ($\sigma_{\text {free}}$ in this equation is all non--bound charges).

+Save your answer in a file named `HW4_1.pdf`.

 ## Capactor with Dielectrics -- Numerical

 Find a numerical approximation of the (1--D) potential for the previous problem.
 Do this using the "Simple Averaging Method" described in Example 1.20 of the textbook.
 Use grid points at $x=0, d/2, d, 3d/2$, and $2d$.
 You only need to find the approximation using one step of the simple averaging method.

 Hint: For any grid point that is not at $x=d$, the potential is simply the average of the potentials to the left and right.
 For a grid point at $x=d$, you will need to find an equation that numerically implements the condition $D_1(d)=D_2(d)$.
 If your grid points are at $x=0, d$, and $2d$, the only equation that you will solve is the equation for the condition $D_1(d)=D_2(d)$.
 Try this version of the problem first.
 Does it give a sensible result when $\chi_{e2}\rightarrow \infty$ or if $\epsilon_1=\epsilon_2$?

+Save your derivation and numerical values for the potential in a file named `HW4_2.pdf` and any code as `HW4_2.ext`, where ext is the file name extension for the language, e.g., `m` or `py`.